infrablocks/ruby_terraform/README.md

   `var_files` are provided, all var files will be passed to terraform.
 * `var_files`: an array of paths to terraform var files; if both `var_file` and `var_files` are provided, all var files will be passed to terraform.
+  * `module_depth`: the depth of modules to show in the output; defaults to showing all modules.
+* `json`: whether or not the output from the command should be in json format;
+  defaults to `false`.

 * `target`: the address of a resource to target; if both `target` and `targets` are provided, all targets will be passed to terraform.
 * `targets`: and array of resource addresses to target; if both `target` and